parenthetical-e/artificialGrammar/README.txt

 This code was written around May 2007 for a now abandoned artificial grammar learning experiment.
 The code is a bit coarse but, so far as I am aware, functions reliably.
-Perhaps you, unknown and unlikely visitor, will find it useful.
+I am not sure how it all works at this point.
+Perhaps though you, unknown and unlikely visitor, will find it useful.